pfenninglab/halLiftover-postprocessing/README.md

 * protect_dist: the ortholog length in each direction from the ortholog of the summit must be at least proct_dist
 			![alt text](https://github.com/pfenninglab/multiple_alignment-python/blob/master/min_proct_dist.png)

-* -tFile: the original bed file containing information on (at least): chromosome_name, start, end, distance_to_summit
+* -tFile: the original bed file containing information on (at least): chromosome_name, start, end, peak name (use the same naming convention as -qFile below), distance_to_summit -- In a few days, this will be changed to take files in narrowPeak format.

 * -qFile: bed file of the halLiftover-ed result for each peak